-Williams is the author of the book What I Found in a Thousand Towns, in which she shares her thoughts on what makes successful communities thrive.
+the singer/songwriter shares her thoughts on what makes successful communities thrive.
 You can find copies of her book at many of our libraries, or

-Other organizations working with NCRL to host the author include Icicle Creek Center for the Arts, Together!
+Organizations working with NCRL to host the author include Icicle Creek Center for the Arts, Together!
 For Drug Free Youth, Our Valley Our Future, Sleeping Lady Foundation, the Woods Family, Historic Downtown Chelan and Western States Arts Foundation.